lando/core-next/docs/landofile/services.md

 #### Imagefile

 The `image` string notation format above actually populates the `imagefile` key behind the scenes.
-For that reason the usage is  the same as above but with a different key.
+For that reason, this usage is the same as above but with a different key.

 **Landofile**
 ```yaml